Guidance on how to meet the requirements for an Environmental Stewardship agreement.

 See the guidance for farmers finding it difficult to meet scheme requirements.

-Environmental Stewardship (ES) is a land management scheme in England which is now closed to new applicants.
-Existing agreements will still be managed, until they reach their agreed end date.
+Environmental Stewardship (ES) is a land management scheme.
+It’s closed to new applicants.
+Natural England manages existing agreements until they reach their agreed end date.

 There are 3 levels to the scheme:

-- Entry Level Stewardship (ELS) – includes Uplands ELS (UELS): simple and effective land management agreements with priority options
+- Entry Level Stewardship (ELS) – includes Uplands ELS: simple and effective land management agreements with priority options

 - Organic Entry Level Stewardship (OELS) – includes Uplands OELS: organic and conventional mixed farming agreements

 - Higher Level Stewardship (HLS) - more complex types of management and agreements tailored to local circumstances

 Natural England is continuing to make ES payments for the 2017 agreement year.
 The majority of agreement holders have received at least 75% of their annual payment.

 Changes to the payment split for multi-year grants

 You’ll now get 75% of your annual grant as an advance payment.
 You’ll get the remaining 25% as a final payment (subject to any penalties or reductions).
 The change is effective immediately and includes your 2017 agreement payments.